 LOCAL EDUCATIONAL AGENCY REPORT—Each local educational agency that receives a subgrant under subpart 2 shall annually submit to the State, in a manner prescribed by the State, and make public, a Local Educational Agency Report on program performance and results under such subgrant.
 Such Local Educational Agency Report shall provide the following information—

-A report on how funds were used to elevate the profession, support teachers, and improve student achievement.
+A report on how funds were used to elevate the profession, support teachers and principals, and improve student achievement.

 Teacher Equity Report – demonstrated progress toward greater educator equity, as measured by—

 Access to profession-ready educators;

+Access to experienced educators;

-Access to effective educators, as measured by a state or locally approved professional growth and improvement system;
+Access to effective educators, as measured by a state or locally approved professional growth and improvement system, including access to each category of teachers within a system that provides multiple rating levels or categories;

-Rates of educator absenteeism;
+Rates of educator absenteeism, including chronic absenteeism;

 Average teacher salaries;